HD 20794 d

-82 G. Eridani d (HD 20794 d) is an exoplanet, possibly rocky, orbiting the solar-type star 82 G. Eridani.
+HD 20794 d (82 G. Eridani d) is an exoplanet, possibly rocky, orbiting the solar-type star 82 G. Eridani.
 It is at least five times more massive than Earth and has an orbit partially within the habitable zone of its host star.
 Depending on its physical characteristics, which are poorly known, it could harbour life.

 This planet is notable for its short distance from Earth, 19.7 ly, which makes it one of the nearest exoplanets.
 It was discovered using doppler spectroscopy, after observations of periodic radial velocity variations of its host star.
 It had been suspected to exist since 2023, and was confirmed in 2024.

 Naming

-The planets of 82 G. Eridani are named with lowercase letters in order of discovery, following the exoplanet naming convention.
+The planets of 82 G. Eridani (HD 20794) are named with lowercase letters in order of discovery, following the exoplanet naming convention.
 However, designations are inconsistent across sources due to a complex history of detections.

 HD 20794 d originally referred to a different planet with a 90-day period, referred to by newer sources as planet "c" since the original planet "c" is no longer believed to exist.
 However, the NASA Exoplanet Archive continues to refer to the 90-day planet as "d", using the letter "f" for the 650-day planet described here.
 (Planet "e" is a candidate from 2017 that has not been supported by subsequent studies.)

 Characteristics

-82 G. Eridani d's existence was inferred solely on Doppler spectroscopy.
+HD 20794 d's existence was inferred solely on Doppler spectroscopy.
 A limitation of this method is that only a lower bound value in the mass can be obtained, assuming the orbital inclination relative to Earth is a right angle.
 Based on current data, 82 G. Eridani d's mass is at least six Earth masses; this value could be significantly higher if the planet is being viewed in an inclined orbit.
 This mass suggests the planet is likely a super-Earth, but does not rule out the possibility that it is a mini-Neptune, with no solid surface and a thick hydrogen/helium atmosphere, inhospitable to life.
 The true radius of the planet remains unknown, but estimates suggest if it is terrestrial it could be 1.7 Earth radius or so, and if it has a composition rich in volatiles it could be larger than 2.1 Earth radius.

-82 G. Eridani d past the habitable zone at periastron.